MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-project-goals-readiness.md

 ---
-title: Manage project goals and readiness
+title: Manage project goals and readiness for change managers
 description: Read about the change manager's tasks for managing goals and readiness during a Dynamics 365 implementation project.
 author: taksatoms
 ms.author: tsato